Goal-guided Generative Prompt Injection Attack on Large Language Models: Experiments

 \subsection{Comparison to Other Mainstream Methods}

 Below we compare our method with the current mainstream black-box attack methods in zero-sample scenarios on two data sets: SQuAD2.0 dataset \cite{rajpurkar2018know} and Math dataset \cite{hendrycksmath2021}.
 Microsoft Prompt Bench \cite{zhu2023promptbench} uses the following black box attack methods to attack the ChatGPT-3.5 language model, including BertAttack \cite{li2020bert}, DeepWordBug \cite{gao2018black}, TextFooler \cite{jin2020bert}, TextBugger \cite{li2018textbugger}, Prompt Bench \cite{zhu2023promptbench}, Semantic and CheckList \cite{ribeiro2020beyond}.
-For the sake of fairness, we also use our method to attack ChatGPT 3.5.
-Tab. \ref{tab:res2-1} gives the comparison of the results of these methods on the three measurements of Clean Acc, Attack Acc and ASR.
+For fairness, we also use our method to attack ChatGPT 3.5.
+Tab. \ref{tab:res2-1} compares the results of these methods on the three measurements of Clean Acc, Attack Acc, and ASR.

 Multiple attack strategies attack ChatGPT-3.5 on two data sets, the SQuAD2.0 dataset and the Math dataset, respectively.
-As can be seen from Tab. \ref{tab:res2-1}, our attack strategy achieves the best results on both data sets.
+As seen from Tab. \ref{tab:res2-1}, our attack strategy achieves the best results on both data sets.
 It is worth noting that we count Clean Acc and Attack Acc for each algorithm at the same time, so there are subtle differences between the multiple Clean Acc shown in Tab. \ref{tab:res2-1}, but since Clean Acc and Attack Acc are calculated in the same attack algorithm, therefore it has little effect on the value of ASR.
 Especially on the Math dataset, our algorithm is significantly better than other algorithms, with an ASR of 44.87\% compared to BertAttack's 33.46\%.
-However, our algorithm is a general attack method and is not specifically designed for mathematical problems.
+However, our algorithm is a general attack method not specifically designed for mathematical problems.
 To some extent, it is shown that our algorithm has good transfer ability on different types of data sets.